jidongxiao/CSCI1200-DataStructures/lectures/17_exceptions/README.md

 ## Today’s Lecture

-- HW7 Discussion
 - Error handling strategies
 - Basic exception mechanisms: try/throw/catch
 - Functions & exceptions, constructors & exceptions
 - STL exceptions

-## 17.1 Error Handling Strategy A: Optimism (a.k.a.
-Na¨ıvet´e or Denial)
+## 17.1 Error Handling Strategy A: Optimism

 - Assume there are no errors.
 Command line arguments will always be proper, any specified files will always be available for read/write, the data in the files will be formatted correctly, numerical calculations will not attempt to divide by zero, etc.